oliverjam/learn-advanced-react-listbox/README.md

 ### Task

 Add an `onMouseOver` event handler to each option that updates the current active index in state.
-The active option should be communicated with the `aria-activedescendant` attribute on the listbox.
-This should be set to the ID of the active element.
+The active option should be communicated to the browser with the [`aria-activedescendant`](https://www.w3.org/TR/wai-aria/#aria-activedescendant) attribute on the listbox element.
+This should be set to the ID of the active option element.
 The active element should also have a different background colour for visual users.

 ![](/screenshots/5.gif)